HomagGroup/HOMAG-Connect/Applications/ProductionAssist/Samples/Feedback/Readme.md

 // Create the request
-  var workstationId = Guid.NewGuid(); // should be replaced with an existing workstationId var productionEntityId = Guid.NewGuid().ToString(); // should be replaced with an existing productionEntityId, can be identitified by it var publicId = "123456"; // should be replaced with an existing public id, can be identitified by it var barcode = Guid.NewGuid().ToString(); // should be replaced with an existing barcode, can be identitified by it
+  var workstationId = Guid.NewGuid(); // should be replaced with an existing workstationId var productionEntityId = Guid.NewGuid().ToString(); // should be replaced with an existing productionEntityId, can be identified by it var publicId = "123456"; // should be replaced with an existing public id, can be identified by it var barcode = Guid.NewGuid().ToString(); // should be replaced with an existing barcode, can be identified by it

   var quantity = 1;